Glenn Fraser (American football)

 Glenn M. Fraser (born c.
 1908) was an American football and tennis coach, college athletics administrator, and educator.
 He served as the head football coach at Ohio Wesleyan University from 1947 to 1963, compiled a record of 92–52–8.
-Fraser resigned as head coach coach after the 1963 season, but continued as tennis coach and professor of physical educator.
+Fraser resigned as head coach after the 1963 season, but continued as tennis coach and professor of physical educator.
 He was also appointed assistant athletic director at the same.
 Fraser retired as tennis coach and assistant athletic director in 1972.

 Fraser graduated from the University of Minnesota.
 Prior to his hiring at Ohio Wesleyan in 1947, he was the head football coach at Lincoln High School in Cleveland, where he led his teams to six city championships in ten seasons.